tudorioan1/dwm-tudor/README.md

 </div>

 ---
-!
-Note !
+> **Note** This project is still in beta, so expect some minor bugs (especially on the Fedora version).

-This project is still in beta, so expect some minor bugs (especially on the Fedora version).
+> **Info** I've switched from X.org to XLibre on this dwm setup and it works great, if you want I recommend try out XLibre (at your own risk).
+If you don't know what XLibre is, check out `https://www.xlibre.net/`

 This is a fork of CTT's dwm heavily modified for my needs.
 It includes numerous patches and customizations for a productive, user-friendly desktop on Arch Linux (and Fedora) with X11.
 <img width="1919" height="1079" alt="image" src="https://github.com/user-attachments/assets/7a9d0545-48f7-4b29-aa4b-be7e093afb93" />